maciejodziemczyk/companies-bankruptcy-modelling-econometrics/README.md

 Maciej Odziemczyk

 ## Notes
-This is my first really big analysis in Python and I wanted it to be part of my Master Thesis, so I've tried very hard this analysis to be as good as possible.
+This is my first really big analysis in Python and I wanted it to be a part of my Master Thesis, so I've tried very hard this analysis to be as good as possible.
 When I spent more time at WNE I realized that it is not enough for me.